 Londoners are pretty lucky when it comes to wild and green spaces, but it’s always good to escape the city and explore further afield.
 While staying in a literal field, particularly after the long months of lockdown.
 But you don’t have to travel too far to have an adventure and explore nature at these camping sites near London.

 There are plenty of campsites within an hour or two of central London.
 Here’s our roundup of some of the best countryside sites to suit different budgets and tastes.
 So whether you’re after eco-sites or escapes to vintage cabins, glamping or just simple spots for your own tent for weekend getaways and family holidays, you should find what you’re looking for.
-Please check with each site on its current Covid-19 policy and whether pets are allowed.
+Although many campsites are dog-friendly, please check whether pets are allowed before you pitch up.

 Lee Valley Camping, Essex